RemnantSoftware/Remnant.Dependency.Injector/README.md

 > The anaylzer does the following when [Inject] attribute is detected on a class field:
 > 1. It generates a partial class with a method called 'Inject()'
 > 2. If the class has no default constructor (no arguments), the analyzer generates the constructor, and calls 'Inject()' to inject the fields
-> 3. If the class already contains a default constructor (no arguments), the analyzer generates a static method 'Create()' which constructs the class, and calls 'Inject()' to inject the fields
+> 3. If the class already has a default constructor (no arguments), the analyzer generates a static method 'Create()' which constructs the class, and calls 'Inject()' to inject the fields

 ## Usage: